DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/airflow/README.md

     docker build .
     ```

-2. Kick up the all the services from the container (not need to specially initialize):
+2. Kick up the all the services from the container (no need to specially initialize):
     ```shell
     docker-compose -f docker-compose-nofrills.yml up
     ```